microsoft/RTVS-docs/editing.md

 - **CRAN Mirror** controls which CRAN mirror to download packages from by default.

-- **R Engine** is set to the directory of your R installation.
-If you change this setting, please restart Visual Studio.

 - **Send to R Console shortcut** lets the user redefine what keyboard shortcut sends the current editor selection to the REPL.